SebastianLech/SebastianLech.github.io/_posts/2021-07-03-singular-value-decomp.md

 5. Appendix

 ## References
-1. Data-Driven Science and Engineering: Machine Learning, Dynamical Systems, and Control by Steven L. Brunton, J. Nathan Kutz (http://www.databookuw.com/) and accompanying playlist (https://www.youtube.com/playlist?list=PLMrJAkhIeNNRpsRhXTMt8uJdIGz9-X_1-)
+1. <a href="http://www.databookuw.com/"> Data-Driven Science and Engineering: Machine Learning, Dynamical Systems, and Control by Steven L. Brunton, J. Nathan Kutz</a> and <a href="https://www.youtube.com/playlist?list=PLMrJAkhIeNNRpsRhXTMt8uJdIGz9-X_1-">accompanying playlist </a>
-2. Fundamental Theorem of Linear Algebra by Gilbert Strang (https://www.uvm.edu/pdodds/teaching/courses/2009-01UVM-124/docs/strang1993a.pdf)
+2. <a href="https://www.uvm.edu/pdodds/teaching/courses/2009-01UVM-124/docs/strang1993a.pdf">Fundamental Theorem of Linear Algebra by Gilbert Strang </a>
-3. Notes on the SVD (https://graphics.stanford.edu/courses/cs205a-13-fall/assets/notes/chapter6.pdf)
+3. <a href="https://graphics.stanford.edu/courses/cs205a-13-fall/assets/notes/chapter6.pdf">Notes on the SVD </a>
-4. A Tutorial on Principal Component Analysis by Jonathon Shlens (https://arxiv.org/pdf/1404.1100.pdf)
+4. <a href="https://arxiv.org/pdf/1404.1100.pdf">A Tutorial on Principal Component Analysis by Jonathon Shlens </a>

-5. Options, Futures, and other Derivatives (8th Ed.) by John C. Hull (https://www.amazon.ca/Options-Futures-Other-Derivatives-10th/dp/013447208X)
+5. <a href="https://www.amazon.ca/Options-Futures-Other-Derivatives-10th/dp/013447208X">Options, Futures, and other Derivatives (8th Ed.) by John C. Hull </a>

 # 1. Theory